 The Warframe wiki doesn’t offer much direction, guidance, or subjective advice.
 What it does have is raw, uncut math.
 The site is full of super useful numbers: drop rates, elemental weaknesses, and detailed (if complicated) info on Warframe abilities.
 You kind of need to already know what you’re looking for when using the site, but it’s a great resource if you do.
 Just… maybe avoid the comments section.
 It’s not the friendliest place.

 Besides your dailies, Warframe also has a couple quests that refresh every week.
-The most important of these is Maroo’s treasure hunt.
+The most important of these is Maroo’s treasure hunt, which becomes available after the Stolen Dreams story quest.
 This entrepreneurial NPC will task you with heisting Ayatan Sculptures: basically pretty, wiggly vases.
 You can then turn these into decorations on your ship.
 More importantly, you can sell them back to Maroo for lots of Endo, the resource used to rank up mods.
 Combine them at your mod station with Ayatan Stars (blue and orange jewels that drop randomly during missions) first for an even bigger payout!

 We get it.
 Playing with strangers can be intimidating.
 Maybe you won’t fit in, or they’ll give you a hard time for being new.
 Really, though, it’s practically mandatory in Warframe.
 Joining a clan (i.e. an in-game guild) gives you access to a Dojo.
 Dojos are social spaces customized by players that give access to things like labs and the dry dock.
 Each of these is necessary to unlock some of the most powerful weapons in the game, as well as several Warframes and Railjack content (i.e. spaceship battles).
 You can start your own solo clan, too!
 It’ll just take a ton of time and resources to fully construct.
 It’s easier to just join a newbie friendly group from the Recruitment channel of in-game chat and leech off someone else’s hard work.
 You can always quit later!